grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 ## Exceptions to the rule

 There are times when a Statement is true for every value except one (or several) explicitly specified.
 My approach varies a bit depending on the set of possible values and the number of exceptions.
-I'm ging to give you three examples to help you understand these variations better.
+I'm going to give you three examples to help you understand these variations better.

 ### Example 1: a single exception from a large set of values